ISCSI Extensions for RDMA

-It permits data to be transferred directly into and out of SCSI computer memory buffers (which connects computers to storage devices) without intermediate data copies and without much CPU intervention.
+iSER permits data to be transferred directly into and out of SCSI computer memory buffers (those which connect computers and storage devices) without intermediate data copies and with minimal CPU involvement.

 History

 An RDMA consortium was announced on May 31, 2002, with a goal of product implementations by 2003.

 The consortium released their proposal in July, 2003.

 The protocol specifications were published as drafts in September 2004 in the Internet Engineering Task Force and issued as RFCs in October 2007.

-The OpenIB Alliance was renamed in 2007 to be the OpenFabrics Alliance, and then released an open source software package.
+The OpenIB Alliance was renamed in 2007 to the OpenFabrics Alliance, and then released an open source software package.

 Description

 The motivation for iSER is to use RDMA to avoid unnecessary data copying on the target and initiator.